Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

 :::

 ### Tracking Event Notifications (OnSceneEvent)
 The following code provides an example of how to subscribe to and use `NetworkSceneManager.OnSceneEvent`.
 Since we want the server or host to receive all scene event notifications, we will want to subscribe immediately after we start the server or host.
-Each case contains additional comments about each scene event type.
+Each case has additional comments about each scene event type.
 Starting the client is fairly straight forward and follows the same pattern by subscribing to `NetworkSceneManager.OnSceneEvent` if the client successfully started.

 ```csharp
 public bool StartMyServer(bool isHost)